 In compliance with applicable law, Brewton-Parker College has developed the following procedures.
 The college's Grievance Committee has responsibility for hearing and making decisions on matters that can not be resolved at a lower level.
 The President appoints a college Affirmative Action Officer who receives complaints, helps mediate disputes, and facilitates forwarding of complaints to the Grievance Committee when necessary.
-The current officer is Keith Rudolph whose office is located in the Jordan Building.
-His telephone number is 912-583-3120.
+The current officer is Carmela Williams whose office is located in Gates Hall.
+Her telephone number is 912-583-3287.